egglestonjj/CoolScrumGames_Fork/README.md

 ## Docker Support

 This project is designed to be run on a persistant instance, preferably a Docker container.
 The project can be containerized by hand, but must have the HTTP and HTTPS ports opened.

-It can also be containerized using Visual Studio's Docker Support:
+It can also be containerized using Visual Studio's Docker Support

 1. Open the project is Visual Studio
 2. Right click the project